AI Palm Reading: How Computer Vision Reads Your Palm

 Here's what those 200+ data points actually include:

-A thorough human reader might consciously assess 30-50 of these features in a session.
-AI evaluates all of them, every time, with the same attention.
+A thorough human reader might consciously look at 30-50 of these in a session.
+AI catches all of them, every time, with the same focus.

 AI vs. Traditional Palm Readers